The Life of Robert Stroud, the “Birdman” of Alcatraz.Robert Stroud was a sociopath and murderer who killed without compunction.

 On December 19, 1942, the 52-year-old Stroud began serving a 17-year term at Alcatraz Federal Penitentiary.
 He was initially told that he may be permitted to resume raising his birds.

 But in 1943, he was assessed by psychiatrist Romney M. Ritchey who deemed him a dangerous psychopath.
 He advised the warden that Stroud should not be allowed to keep birds.
+This, however, did not deter Stroud from continuing his ongoing research.

 Though still serving his time in isolation, Stroud continued writing, producing manuscripts (one on the history of the U.S. Penal System).
 He also wrote an autobiography–though he was denied permission to publish any of them.